razbary/Stretch-CS2/README.md

    - Select Full-screen scaling mode to ensure the resolution is stretched across the screen as per your settings.
    - Click OK.

-For AMD Users (AMD Radeon Settings):
+!For AMD Users!
+(AMD Radeon Settings):
 - Open AMD Radeon Settings:
    - Right-click on your desktop and select AMD Radeon Settings (or AMD Catalyst Control Center, depending on your version).
 - Navigate to Display Settings: